Cut your Carbon Footprint, Save Money

 • When heating small food portions, use the microwave oven.
 Although microwave generation is less electrically efficient than resistive heating, it takes less time to heat food.
 Microwaves heat directly, rather than spending a lot of energy heating the air in the oven.

 • Most modern computers are not power hogs if energy management is enabled (although this varies by type of processor and what peripherals are installed).
 To save some power and reduce a type of wear, shut down the computer overnight or during any long period of non-use.
 Note that CRT monitors are often the single most energy consumptive part of a computer system.
 LCD flat panels are better.

 • Unplug unused devices, particularly those using large transformer plugs.
 These use a modest amount of power even when the device itself is off.
 Over thousands or millions of households, this can make a difference.

 • If your home has an air exchange system installed for bringing fresh air into the house, consider it's timing.
-This is usually adjustable from the air handler unit, and may be set arbitrarily by the installer.
+This is usually adjustable from the air handler unit, and may be set arbitrarily.
 If the system seems to be running too long for your house size and number of occupants, it could be wasting energy.
 You may be able to reduce the amount of time the system is exhausting conditioned air and drawing cold or hot air from outside without adversely affecting air quality.
 In the first year after a home is built, there's more of a need for ventilation (and filtration) in order to reduce any pollutants from new carpeting, plaster work, and adhesives, etc. If you reduce ventilation and notice a decline in air quality (stale air, chemical odors, watery eyes), increase the time a little.
 In any case, if you do alter the system's settings, take ventilation time away from the parts of the day that are the coldest in the winter/warmest in the summer, to further reduce energy loss.